8 ways to potentially lower your taxes

 3. Contribute to your HSA

 If you’re in a high-deductible health plan, you might qualify for a health savings account (HSA).
 If so, consider increasing your contributions.
-Your contributions are pre-tax, which reduces your taxable income today.
+Your contributions are pretax, which reduces your taxable income today.
 The account can grow tax-deferred and distributions can be tax-free if certain conditions are met.
 These are the only accounts that have this triple-tax benefit.
+2

 4. If you’re older than 70.5 years, consider a QCD

-If you are 70.5 years or older and would like to support a charity, consider making a qualified charitable distribution (QCD) up to $100,000 directly from an IRA to a qualified charity.
+If you are 70.5 years or older and would like to support a charity, consider making a qualified charitable distribution (QCD) directly from an IRA to a qualified charity.
 A QCD keeps IRA distributions from impacting your adjusted gross income (AGI) now and in the future.
 It works whether you take the standard deduction or itemize deductions, and it can count toward your required minimum distribution (RMD), if you have one.

 5. If you’re itemizing, maximize your deductions